 Thinking of moving to Arizona?
 Here’s a comprehensive guide telling you everything you need to know about the climate, the cost of living, and the taxes—including property and retirement income taxes.
-It also covers the different parts of Arizona, the two main cities of Phoenix and Tucson, and the pros and cons of Arizona living, whether you’re thinking of moving to Arizona from neighboring California or from across the country in hopes of escaping those cold winters.
+It also covers the different parts of Arizona, the two main cities of Phoenix and Tucson, and the pros and cons of Arizona living, whether you’re thinking of moving to AZ from neighboring California or from across the country in hopes of escaping those cold winters.

 Retiring in Arizona Pros and Cons